IIIF/api/source/presentation/4.0/index.md

 When painting resources into Scenes, it is often necessary to resize, rotate or move them relative to the coordinate space of the Scene.
 These operations are specified using three Transforms: [ScaleTransform][prezi-40-model-ScaleTransform], [RotateTransform][prezi-40-model-RotateTransform] and [TranslateTransform][prezi-40-model-TranslateTransform].
 Each Transform has three properties, [`x`][prezi-40-model-x], [`y`][prezi-40-model-y] and [`z`][prezi-40-model-z] which determine how the Transform affects that axis in the local coordinate space.

 Transforms are added to a SpecificResource using the [`transform`][prezi-40-model-transform] property, and there may be more than one applied when adding a model to a Scene.
 Different orders of the same set of transforms can have different results, so attention must be paid when creating the array and when processing it.
+Note that the effect of including a Transform in a Specific Resource is only defined when the target is a Scene, and not for other painting content into other types of container or for other uses of Specific Resource.

 ## Navigational Resources